ahrebel/primatevision/README.md

 - **Videos:**
   Place trial videos (e.g., `1.mp4`, `2.mp4`, etc.) in the `videos/input/` folder.

 - **Touch/Click Event Files (Optional):**
-  Save additional calibration data as CSV files with columns such as `time, screen_x, screen_y`.
+  Save any calibration data (e.g., from touchscreen clicks) as CSV files with columns such as `time, screen_x, screen_y`.

 ---